teemow/Blog/source/_posts/2001-09-17-from-moby-about-george-w-bush.markdown

 Only the fun part:

-&lt;I&gt;You don't elect a president based on who would be more fun to hang out with at a barbecue. &lt;/I&gt;
+*You don't elect a president based on who would be more fun to hang out with at a barbecue. *